 Most of the mathematics needed for pharmacokinetics and other calculations presented in this book may be performed with pencil, graph paper, and logical thought processes.
 A scientific calculator or computer software program with logarithmic and exponential functions will make the calculations less tedious.
 Special computer software (see Appendix B) is available for disease state calculations in clinical pharmacokinetics.
 Spreadsheet software, such as EXCEL® (Microsoft), can also be used for many pharmacokinetic calculations and for graphing data.
 A small manual scientific calculator can also be used for many pharmacokinetic calculations.

 Students often ask why they should learn to calculate pharmacokinetic problems manually if software is available.
 Computer software is a tool that allows one to solve more complex pharmacokinetic problems rapidly, but efficient use requires a thorough understanding of the subject.
-Many ...
+Many different pharmacokinetic ...